orb-community/orb-website/docs/documentation/advanced_policies.md

 In this case, to have in the results only the cases of `NODATA`, that is, the responses, the filter must be used together with the filter `exclude_noerror`.

 Important information is that only one answer_count is possible for each handler.
-So, in order to have multiple counts on the same policy, multiple handlers must be created, each with an amount of answers;
+So, in order to have multiple counts on the same policy, multiple handlers must be created, each with an amount of answers.

 **only_qtype:** *str[]* <br>